EsteemedIO/esteemedio.github.io/_case_study/georgia-health-information-network.md

 author: matthew-pritchard
 categories: []
 title: Georgia Health Information Network
-description: Esteemed Digital implements and improves the portal for the Georgia Health Network.
+description: When the Georgia Health Network needed to design and implement improvements to their website, their team enlisted the assistance of Esteemed Digital to get the job done.
 image: "/uploads/gahin_slide3-1.png"
 thumbnail: "/uploads/gahin_home2-1.png"
 color_overlay: ''